wely/DevCamp/HOL/dotnet/07-bot/readme.md

     };
     ```

-1. We let the users confirm that they want to submit the entered data.
+1. We are going to let the users confirm that they want to submit the entered data using the template's confirm feature.
 If the user replies with `No` the input can be changed before it is submitted.
+Again the [FormFlow](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-formflow) template does all of the work for you.
 Once we get the confirmation we can process the incident report by sending it to our incident API.
-Add the `Confirm` and `OnCompletion` calls to the end of the form builder chain:
+Add the `Confirm` and `OnCompletion` calls to the end of the form builder chain before the `Build()` call:

     ```csharp
 	.Field(nameof(PhoneNumber))